Table of contents

 This will:

-2. Prompt you to log in to Podstack
+2. Prompt you to paste the token securely in your terminal

 API Token Login